Bookmark saved

 Elara picked up her water cup.
 The ceramic was cracked—repaired with resin that darkened the glaze.
 Everything in the Confederation bore scars.
 Everything was mended, patched, held together through sheer stubbornness.

-She took a sip.
-Bought herself a moment to think.
-"And when you use their technology?" she asked carefully.
+Elara took a sip.
+Buying herself a moment.
+Not to formulate an argument—she had a dozen ready.
+To read the temperature of the silence.
+Cael saw the fractional shift in her posture—something had registered.
+"And when you use their technology?" she asked.
 "For weapons.
 For control.
 For expansion."

 "We optimize their systems.
 The Progenitors intended humanity to thrive through organization.
 Through hierarchy.
 Through efficient application of resources."
 Theron studied her.
 His gaze moved over her face like he was cataloging details for later analysis.
 "Your Confederation uses Progenitor artifacts pragmatically.
 Without reverence.
 Without understanding.
 That's blasphemy."

-The word hung in the air between them.
+The word landed in the room like a dropped blade.
 Blasphemy.
 Not just wrong—spiritually wrong.
 Morally wrong.
 A violation of something sacred.

 "You desecrate it."
-Theron's voice was still calm.
-But something hard entered his eyes—the first real emotion she'd seen from him.
+Something hard entered Theron's eyes—the first real emotion Cael had seen from him.
 "The Progenitors left precise systems.
 Designed for specific functions.
 Your people scavenge components.
 Repurpose them.
 Connect systems incorrectly.
 That's not adaptation.
 That's vandalism."

 "Through ignorance and improvisation.
 Creating unstable hybrid systems that violate Progenitor design principles."
 Theron leaned forward slightly.
 The movement was precise, controlled.
-Everything he did was controlled.
 "The Scavenger Collective maintains original systems.
 Preserves intended functionality.
 We are the Progenitors' heirs.
 You are scavengers who misuse their gifts."

-Elara set down her cup.
-The crack in the ceramic seemed to mock her—everything broken, everything barely held together.
-"The Progenitors," she said slowly, "sealed the Wurm Lords.
+Elara's jaw tightened.
+"The Progenitors sealed the Wurm Lords.
 Built the Deep Forge.
 Created the Unmaking Engine.
 We found those facilities.
 Activated those systems.
 Saved humanity from extermination.
 That seems like honoring their legacy."

 Theron's expression didn't change.
-His face could have been carved from stone.
 "The corruption events.
 Demonic manifestations.
 We documented them.
 The Collective sealed our territories.
 Maintained quarantine.
 Allowed contamination to pass without risking our infrastructure."

 "You hid," Elara said.
 The words came out sharper than she intended.
 She took a breath, modulated her tone.
 "While demons killed millions.
 While civilization collapsed.
 You sealed yourselves in and waited."